jeiros/MDRun/README.md

 * **gpu_type** The type of GPU to be used.

-* **email** Your email, so you can get notified when a job aborts, begins or ends successfully.

 ### Simulation details
 * **system_name** The name of your system.
 This is used throughout the code to give the files matching names.